DarthWound/papirus-kolorizer/README.md

 ## Usage

-Modify the script to set your own colors.
+Modify the script to set your own colors *(only the variables starting with "readonly")*.

 Then launch it: